sammyl4231/sep10-freedom-project/blog/entry06.md

 ### Engineering Design Process

 My problems were trying to create a fourth accordion or carousel item.
-I used carousel at first, but it didn't work out as I expected.
-But then I finally figured it out and solved my issue.
-Not fully, but I don't really mind it.
-It technically worked.
-Another issue I ran into was uploading the preview.
-I tried asking on slack, but I didn't get the right assistance.
-I couldn't submit the right github link to the preview, so submitted a psychic-lamp link, which then stopped working shortly.
+The problem(s) I defined was carousel at first, but it didn't work out as I expected.
+Another issue I defined was uploading the preview.
+I also couldn't submit the right github link to the preview.
+I tried asking on slack to resolve my problem, but I didn't get the right assistance and I was still confused.
+So I didin't really find an answer.
+So the most promising solution that was best for me was to just submit the psychic-lamp link of the preview, even though its server stops working after a short amount of time.
+My next step starting the upcoming Monday, 5/6/24, my classmates and I will be evaluating on each others' custom websites.
+We'll give each other feedback and go over the basics of our websites.

 ### Skills